Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 What is morphine used for?

-1. To relieve pain in case of injury, thereby preventing the development of shock.
+1. To relieve pain during injury, thereby preventing the development of shock.

-2. Application for myocardial infarction relieves pain and prevents cardiogenic shock, which threatens the life of the patient.
+2. Use for myocardial infarction relieves pain and prevents cardiogenic shock, which threatens the patient’s life.

-3. The most common use of morphine is in cancer patients with unbearable pain that is not amenable to other drugs.
+3. Morphine is most often used in cancer patients for unbearable pain that does not respond to other medications.

-5. It is used in the period of preparation for surgery, as well as pain relief after surgery.
+5. It is used during preparation for surgery, as well as pain relief after surgery.

-And also it is used as an additional remedy for epidural and spinal anesthesia.
+It is also used as an additional agent for epidural and spinal anesthesia.

 Side effects

 Morphine has a toxic effect on all organs.
-Main side effects, the following.
+Basic side effects, the following.

 Contraindications